welcome

-Our media partners are International Mining and Minerals Engineering.
-Our industry advocates are the Critical Minerals Association and the Coalition for Eco-Efficient Comminution (CEEC).
+Our media partners were International Mining and Minerals Engineering.
+Our industry advocates were the Critical Minerals Association and the Coalition for Eco-Efficient Comminution (CEEC).

 As the demand for critical minerals increases, so do concerns about their environmental and social impact.
 The extraction of these minerals often involves practices that can harm ecosystems and local communities.
 Efforts are being made to develop more sustainable mining techniques and recycling processes to mitigate these impacts.